Types of matters

 Return to top of page

-Applicants who are employee, employer and industry associations
+Applicants who are employee, employer organisations and associations

-Registration of new organisation: An application to the Registrar to be registered with the Commission.
+Registration of new organisation: An application to the Commission in Court Session to authorise the Registrar to register the organisation with the Commission.

-Amalgamation of organisations: An application to the Full Bench to register a new organisation by amalgamation of two or more organisations.
+Amalgamation of organisations: An application to the Commission in Court Session to register a new organisation by amalgamation of two or more organisations.

 Amendments to registered rules: Registered organisations can make an application to alter its rules.
 Either the Registrar or the Full Bench will consider the application, depending on the nature of the alterations sought.